Scion-Kin/alx-backend-javascript/README.md

-This repository contains the backend specialization projects
+This repository contains the backend specialization projects on javascript